sloria/www/content/2013-11-17-mvc-and-apis-keep-em-light-and-fluffy.md

 - **Reusability.** Schema classes are reusable, are nestable, and allow for inheritance.
 - **Testability.** Schema classes are easier to test than views and controllers.
 - **Agnostic.** ORM, ODM, Flask, Django—doesn't matter.
 Marshmallow serializes all objects in the same way.
 - **Familiar syntax**.
-Schemas look very much like [WTForms](https://wtforms.readthedocs.io/en/latest/) or a model definition in any of the popular ORMs.
+Schemas look much like [WTForms](https://wtforms.readthedocs.io/en/latest/) or a model definition in any of the popular ORMs.

 ## First steps with marshmallow

-Let's take some simple models.
+Let's start with some models.

 ```python
 class User(Model):